anonimQwerty/Anti_scam/README.md

 * Delete file(script)
 ## Using:
  Rename file for cloaking in CMS,<br>
- Use this file from console(folder python)
+ Paste into the site,<br>
+ Use script in folder python for use this script